ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 HTTP/2 or HTTP/3, IP proxying uses HTTP Extended CONNECT as described in
 {{!EXT-CONNECT2=RFC8441}} and {{!EXT-CONNECT3=I-D.ietf-httpbis-h3-websockets}}.
-When using HTTP/1.x, IP proxying uses HTTP Upgrade as defined in {{Section 7.8 of SEMANTICS}}.
-This protocol is similar to CONNECT-UDP
-{{?CONNECT-UDP=I-D.ietf-masque-connect-udp}}, but allows transmitting arbitrary IP packets, without being limited to just TCP like CONNECT {{SEMANTICS}} or UDP like CONNECT-UDP.
+When using HTTP/1.x, IP proxying uses HTTP Upgrade as defined in {{Section 7.8 of !SEMANTICS=I-D.ietf-httpbis-semantics}}.
+This protocol is similar to CONNECT-UDP {{?CONNECT-UDP=I-D.ietf-masque-connect-udp}}, but allows transmitting arbitrary IP packets, without being limited to just TCP like CONNECT {{SEMANTICS}} or UDP like CONNECT-UDP.

 The HTTP Upgrade Token defined for this mechanism is "connect-ip", which is also referred to as CONNECT-IP in this document.